mattalagala/FinalProject/README.md

 \**Future releases will incorporate additional members*\*

 ## SCOPE
 Project Vault is a Node.js and Express web application, utilzing Passport.js (for authentication), Knex (for SQL interface), and PostgreSQL.
-T

 ### WORKFLOW
 1. User clicks the individual project card on the Home page.